 Cheap street food has long been synonymous with backpacking around Asia – much like stomach bugs.
 The continent has been flooded with gap year students and people from their early 20s for years.
 From Indonesia to Thailand to Vietnam, it is a great exotic location with some of the best views on earth.

 Street food is basically a micro-industry where people in towns and cities in the third world can make some money and, in turn, develop the whole economy.
 Studies showed that billions is made by the sale of street food across Asia and this leads to helpful self-sufficiency.
-A full story of the street food lessons from Asia can be found in this report.

 Back on the street, and it is said that the best cities for street food are Penang in Malaysia, Taipei in Taiwan, Bangkok in Thailand, Fukuoka in Japan, Hanoi in Vietnam, Seoul in South Korea and Singapore.
 Make sure to book a hotel in Taipei, Bangkok and all these cities and experience some of the finest street dishes known to man.